Early life and career of Abraham Lincoln: Early life in Kentucky (1809–1816)

-Thomas and Nancy Hanks Lincoln became the parents of three children during their years in Kentucky.
-Sarah was born on February 10, 1807, and Abraham, on February 12, 1809.
-Another son, Thomas Lincoln, Jr. or "Tommy", was born in either 1812 or 1813 and died three days later.

-In December 1808, Thomas, Nancy and their daughter, Sarah, moved from Elizabethtown to the Sinking Spring farm, on Nolin Creek, near Hodgen's Mill, in Hardin County, Kentucky.
+On February 10, 1807, Sarah Lincoln was born.
+In December 1808, Thomas, Nancy, and their daughter, Sarah, moved from Elizabethtown to the Sinking Spring farm, on Nolin Creek, near Hodgen's Mill, in Hardin County, Kentucky.
 (The farm is part of the Abraham Lincoln Birthplace National Historical Park in present-day LaRue County, Kentucky.)

-Abraham was born at the farm two months later, in early February.
+Abraham was born at the farm two months after the move, on February 12, 1809.
 Due to a land title dispute, the family lived at the farm only two more years before being forced to move.
-Thomas continued legal action in court, but lost the case in August 1816.
+Thomas continued legal action in court but lost the case in August 1816.